toji/toji.dev/webgpu-best-practices/device-loss.md

 Device loss is a failure state for the GPU where, for whatever reason, the driver simply can't continue processing commands any more.
 There's multiple reasons why it can happen that depend on the hardware, driver, or OS.
 For example, if there's a crash in the driver this will probably be surfaced to your application as a device loss.
 It could also be the result of some extreme resource pressure.
 Many modern GPUs and APIs can handle out-of-memory errors without losing the device, but not all.
 Extremely long running shaders might also cause a loss.
 Driver updates or significant changes in device configuration may also be the cause of a device loss.

 Additionally, when working in a browser, there may be times when the browser itself triggers a simulated device loss.
 One such example is that Chrome has a "watchdog" for the GPU process that will kill it (losing the device in the process) if the driver takes too long to complete an operation.
 (10 seconds or so).
 It may also be an intentional part of the API: The `GPUDevice` will report that it's been lost after the `destroy()` function is called.
-In that case it's not unexpected, but the effect on the device is the same as if it had been lost some other way.
+In that case it's not unexpected, but the effect on the device is similar to if it had been lost some other way (more details on that later).
 In either case the resources are destroyed and the device is unusable.
 The only difference is in how you may want to respond to it.

 ### What is the consequences of losing the device?